Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 - *Account*
     This field displays the account and cannot be modified.

-- *Cost1*
+- *Cost 1*
-    Click the field to edit the cost number.
+    Click the field to edit the cost center number.

-- *Cost2*
+- *Cost 2*
-    Click the field to edit the cost number.
+    Click the field to edit the cost object number.

 - *Text*
     Click the field to edit the text.